-Once a design has been implemented and the bitstream generated, you can export the design to SDK for software application development.
+Once a design has been implemented and the bitstream generated, you can export the design to the VitisTM software platform for software application development.
 In rare cases where the Processing Logic does not contain any logic at all, you can also export the design without implementing or generating the bitstream.

-To export your design to SDK, do the following:
+To export your design, do the following:

-1. In the main Vivado IDE, select File > Export > Export Hardware.
+1. In the main Vivado IDE, select File → Export → Export Hardware.

-The Export Hardware for SDK dialog box opens, as shown in the following figure.
+The Export Hardware dialog box opens, as shown in the following figure.